 Producers are paid once a year for the power they generate from a pool of funds created by customer contributions.
 The amount paid by Chelan County PUD to individual SNAP producers depends on the total contributed to the program by PUD customers and the total generated by all SNAP producers.
 The greater the amount contributed by SNAP supporters, the greater the amount that will be distributed among SNAP producers.

 For example, if a SNAP producer generates 1 percent of the total SNAP power produced, and SNAP purchasers contributed $30,000 to the SNAP fund, then the SNAP producer would receive an annual SNAP payment of $300 ($30,000 times 1 percent).
 (These payments are only estimates.
 Chelan County PUD cannot guarantee the amount of revenue producers will receive from installing a SNAP generator.)

 SNAP producers also receive from the PUD 75 percent of the Dow Jones Mid-Columbia off-peak wholesale power rate for the power they produce.
 (Installations that are net metered do not receive this.)

-Producers are paid once a year, on or before April 22, which is Earth Day.
+Producers are paid once a year, on or around April 22, which is Earth Day.
 The following is a breakdown of annual payments since the program's inception: